SoggySupernova/AutoRobloxRantShorts/README.md

 A 640x160 base64-encoded image with four 160x160 pictograms representing the emojis 😐, 🥀, 🙏, and 😭 respectively.
 Make your own or use a set like OpenMoji.

 ### font.txt
 The font that will be used for subtitles.
-A TTF file I think?
+A base64-encoded TTF file I think?
 TikTok Sans for example.

+### nah script.txt
+The script that will be used as a style guide for the script generator.
+It should have bolded words.

+### bg.mp3
+The background music for the video.

+### vineboom.wav
+The sound effect that will be played at the end of impactful sentences.

-###
+### thirteen.mp3
+The voice source that will be used for text to speech.
+Note that f5-tts only uses the first ~10 seconds.

 ## Generating a Video